Header Tags - H1, H2, H3, etc.

 HOW TO SET AND CHECK YOUR H1 TO H6 TAGS

-ShinePages templates and header blocks automatically have the H tags set.
 You will have or if you haven’t as yet edit the Text Styling in Global Styling (we recommend setting this before you do any editing on your site), which will have set the font choice and size of the fonts for your Headings 1 to 6.
-Please see this article on Text Styling - Set your Heading, SubHeading & Paragraph Fonts across your Site
+Please see this IMPORTANT article on Text Styling - Set your Heading, SubHeading & Paragraph Fonts across your Site

 Once you have set this up, you can go through your pages and check to see which H tags are where by following the below steps: